Brenden-Smith/FooDood/documents/prd.md

 ## User Description

-Goal: To find a place to eat that is close to the user and has food that they like to eat.
+**Goal**: To find a place to eat that is close to the user and has food that they like to eat.
-Motivation: The user is hungry and wants to eat something that they like to eat.
+**Motivation**: The user is hungry and wants to eat something that they like to eat.
-Frustration: The user is hungry and does not know what they want to eat.
+**Frustration**: The user is hungry and does not know what they want to eat.

 ## Use Cases